 In some cases, phone calls may be recorded for training and information purposes

 Closed Circuit Television (CCTV).
-We use CCTV systems at the Practice for prevention of criminal activity and to reduce fear of crime for staff and our service users.- remove if not applicable to the practice.
+We use CCTV systems at the Practice for prevention of criminal activity and to reduce fear of crime for staff and our service users.

 What do we do with your personal information/ What we may do with your personal information?